25% Off All Superblends >

 3. Breakfast Brews: Assam or Ceylon?

-We often reach for our breakfast teas without a second thought.
-As long as it packs a punch, any tea will do!
 But if you look closely, you’ll notice that Assam and Ceylon black teas are amongst the most popular choices at the breakfast table.
 Either tea goes well with milk or sugar, and adds a wonderful boost to your morning.
 However, Assam and Ceylon have some special qualities that set them apart from each other.

 Assam tea is grown in north-eastern India, just south of the Himalayas.
 Ceylon tea, meanwhile, is the product of Sri Lanka.
 In both countries, commercial tea-growing began in the nineteenth century.